labs13-school-cloud/labs13-school-cloud-FE/README.md

 ![](Assets/Screenshot6.png)

 ## Mobile support
-The WebApp is compatible with devices of all sizes and all OS's.
+Training Bot is compatible with devices of all sizes and all OS's.
 ![](Assets/Screenshot3.png)